mehmetemrekayacan/Network_Chat_App/README.md

 ## 3. How to Run the Application

-This application is built with Python's standard libraries, so no external packages are needed.
+This application requires a dedicated server to be running before clients can connect.

 ### Prerequisites
 - Python 3.x

 ### Running the Application
+1.  **Start the Server:**
-1.  **Open your terminal or command prompt.**
+    - Open your terminal or command prompt.
-2.  **Navigate to the project directory** where the files are located.
+    - Navigate to the project directory.
+    - Run the `start_server.py` script.
+This will launch the TCP and UDP servers.
     ```sh
-    cd path/to/your/project/folder
+    python start_server.py
     ```
+    - The server will remain running in this terminal window.

+2.  **Start the Client(s):**
+    - Open a **new** terminal for each client you want to run.
+    - Navigate to the project directory.
-3.  **Run the `chat_gui.py` file** using Python.
+    - Run the `chat_gui.py` file using Python.
     ```sh
     python chat_gui.py
     ```
-4. The application window will open.
-You can now start the server or connect to one.
+    - The application window will open.
+You can launch multiple clients this way.

 ### How to Use
-1.  **Enter a username** in the "Username" field.
+1. On each client window, **enter a unique username** in the "Username" field.
-2. Click **"🚀 Auto-Connect"**.
+2. Click **"🚀 Connect"**.
-    - If no server is running on your local network, this instance will become the server.
+    - This will connect the client to the dedicated server.
-    - If a server is already running, this instance will connect as a client.
-3. You can open multiple instances of the application to simulate a chat between different users on the same machine.
+3. You can now chat in the public room, or select users for private messaging.